We take the following measures to positively reinforce good attendance amongst our pupils:

 our reward system

 The pastoral team consists of a Learning Mentor, Attendance Officer, Behaviour Improvement Co-ordinator, School Social Worker, Family Support Worker, EAL Family Support Worker.
-The Pastoral team is lead by Mr R Davies, Deputy Headteacher.

 The team work in collaboration with outside agencies, staff and parents alike in order to ensure our pupils are supported consistently throughout their time at Thameside.

 We do not just focus on the pupils' education, but on each person as a whole.